codergy/vba-snippets/README.md

 ## Remove autofilter

-Check if there's an autofilter, if yes, remove it:
+Check if there's an autofilter.
+If yes, remove it:

     If ActiveSheet.AutoFilterMode Then ActiveSheet.ShowAllData